Thartvigsen/thartvigsen.github.io/_pages/about.md

 </ul>

 ### History
-Before coming to MIT, I did my PhD in Data Science at Worcester Polytechnic Institute, advised by Professors [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/), where I worked on a variety of problems primarily focused on learning from time series data.
+Before starting at MIT, I did my PhD in Data Science at Worcester Polytechnic Institute, advised by Professors [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/), where I worked on a variety of problems primarily focused on learning from time series data.
 I graduated from [SUNY Geneseo](https://www.geneseo.edu/) in 2016 with a B.A. in Applied Mathematics.

 ### Misc